 Navigating a workers’ compensation claim can be a challenge.
 There are many rules and requirements involved in this process, and many insurance companies are reluctant to provide maximum benefits to an injured employee.
 To build the strongest case for compensation, you need an attorney on your side.

-A Minnesota workers’ compensation lawyer will have years of experience representing injured employees and will work diligently to secure the benefits that you deserve.
+A workers’ compensation lawyer in Minneapolis, Minnesota will have years of experience representing injured employees and will work diligently to secure the benefits that you deserve.
 As soon as possible following your injury, contact an attorney to discuss your next steps.

 "*" indicates required fields